DELL 10KM & HALF MARATHON

 Course signage – marshalled & fully signed course using arrows, red & white tape and distance markers

 Terrain – footpaths, woodlands & gravel roads.
-90% off road through woodlands and across fields.
+90% off road for 10km, 80% off road for Half Marathon.
 Short sections may be muddy if we have wet weather in the build up.
 Quiet country lanes.

-Water Stations – ONE on the course, at 4.5Km and at the start/finish.
+Water Stations – ONE on the course, at 4.5Km for 10km.
+THREE for Half Marathon, at 4.1, 7 & 10.1 miles, and at the start/finish.
 No cups are provided, carry your own bottle/cup.
-There will be a dog bowl.
+There will be a dog bowls.

-Finish – medals, water, Dell 10km pint cup and drink voucher.
+Finish – medals, water, Dell 10km & Half Marathon pint cup and drink voucher.
 Massage and food available for purchase.

 Prizes – 1st Male & Female Canicross.
-1st, 2nd & 3rd Female & Male runners in the 10km will receive prizes on the day.
+1st, 2nd & 3rd Female & Male runners in the 10km & Half Marathon will receive prizes on the day.
 Age category overall winners prizes to be posted out after race day.

 GETTING TO THE EVENT